Latest Report: The Gartner® Market Guide for IT Vendor Risk Management Solutions

 This proactive approach enables your organization to minimize the impact of third-party disruptions and stay on top of compliance requirements. |

-k.
-Incident Reporting and Management Programs “Review and consider the third party’s incident reporting and management programs to ensure there are clearly documented processes, timelines, and accountability for identifying, reporting, investigating, and escalating incidents.
-Confirm that the third party’s escalation and notification processes meet the banking organization’s expectations and regulatory requirements.” |
+j.
+Incident Reporting and Management Programs “Review and consideration of a third party’s incident reporting and management processes is helpful to determine whether there are clearly documented processes, timelines, and accountability for identifying, reporting, investigating, and escalating incidents.
+Such review assists in confirming that the third party’s escalation and notification processes meet the banking organization’s expectations and regulatory requirements.” |

 Consider structuring and benchmarking your third-party incident management on one of the following industry standard frameworks: